KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 Dendro Cores can also block projectiles and attacks that do not react with the Dendro Element (Cryo, Anemo, Geo, Physical, and Dendro itself).

+Bloom-related Reaction DMG under DMG ICD can still trigger certain on-CRIT effects such as Xinyan C1, for more information see this [Vault Entry](../../evidence/combat-mechanics/damage/other/on-field-and-off-field.md#bloom-crits-and-icd).

 ### Bloom Explosion

 Bloom Explosion is a Transformative Reaction that deals Dendro DMG and does not stagger.
 It is triggered when either of the following occurs: